 EDUCATIONAL REFORM MAY REMAIN AN IMPOSSIBLE DREAM UNTIL THE RELATIONSHIP BETWEEN THE PUBLIC SCHOOL AND THE LARGER SOCIETY UNDERGOES A BASIC ADJUSTMENT.
-ADJUSTMENT DEPENDS ON THE SKILL AND GENIUS, THE COURAGE AND INNOVATION, OF THE SCHOOL ADMINISTRATOR.
-IT ALSO DEPENDS ON THE ADMINISTRATION, WHICH STANDS READY TO AND TO HELP.
+THAT ADJUSTMENT DEPENDS ON THE SKILL AND GENIUS, THE COURAGE AND INNOVATION, OF THE SCHOOL ADMINISTRATOR.
+IT ALSO DEPENDS ON THE ADMINISTRATION, WHICH STANDS READY TO IISTEN AND TO HELP.
 I know from personal conversations with The President, Sec.
-Weenboys or others That They will beten I will help.
+Weenboys of others That They will finter I will help.

 IN THIS LAST QUARTER OF THE 20TH CENTURY WE ASPIRE TO A NEW FRONTIER --- A HIGHER LEVEL OF HUMAN CONSCIOUSNESS.
 I NEED NOT RECITE THE ILLS THAT BESET MODERN SOCIETY, OR DWELL UPON OUR ANXIETIES.

-I AM CONVINCED THAT WE MUST COME TO

-STUDY AND KNOW OURSELVES . .
-AND OUR

-EXCEPTIONAL CAPACITY TO BECOME WHAT WE DREAM

-AND TO DEVELOP OUR UNLIMITED POTENTIAL FOR

-CHANGE AND UNDERSTANDING.
-LET US SHARE

-TOGETHER IN THAT QUEST.
-To hap armound the company of the com
+I AM CONVINCED THAT WE MUST COME TO STUDY AND KNOW OURSELVES . . .
+AND OUR WE EXCEPTIONAL CAPACITY TO BECOME WHAT DREAM DEVELOP OUR UNLIMITED POTENTIAL FOR AND TO CHANGE AND UNDERSTANDING.
+LET US SHARE to TOGETHER IN THAT QUEST THANK YOU.
+1 FORD

-REMARKS OF VICE PRESIDENT GERALD R. FORD

-AT THE CONVENTION OF THE AMERICAN ASSOCIATION OF SCHOOL ADMINISTRA
+REMARKS OF VICE PRESIDENT GERALD R. FORD AT THE CONVENTION OF THE AMERICAN ASSOCIATION OF SCHOOL ADMINISTRA TORS 5, 1974 Monday night At The CONVENTION CENTER Atlantic City, N.g. for Release in Tuesday, I appreciate this opportunity to greet the American Association of

-TORS

-Monday night, Jeh 25, 1974

-At The CONVENTION CENTER

-Atlantic City, M.g.

-For Release in Tuesday A.M. 's

-I appreciate this opportunity to greet the American Association of School Administrators and to share with you my philosophy on the Federal role in education.
+School Administrators and to share with you my philosophy on the Federal role in education .